chromaui/learnstorybook.com/content/angular/en/composite-component.md

     expect(lastTaskInput.nativeElement.id).toEqual('6');
   });
 });
 ```

 ![TaskList test runner](/tasklist-testrunner.png)

 Note that we’ve been able to reuse the `withPinnedTasks` list of tasks in both story and unit test; in this way we can continue to leverage an existing resource (the examples that represent interesting configurations of a component) in more and more ways.

 Notice as well that this test is quite brittle.
-It's possible that as the project matures, and the exact implementation of the `Task` changes --perhaps using a different classname or a `textarea` rather than an `input`--the test will fail, and need to be updated.
+It's possible that as the project matures, and the exact implementation of the `TaskComponent` changes --perhaps using a different classname or a `textarea` rather than an `input`--the test will fail, and need to be updated.
 This is not necessarily a problem, but rather an indication to be careful liberally using unit tests for UI.
 They're not easy to maintain.
 Instead rely on visual, snapshot, and visual regression (see [testing chapter](/test/)) tests where possible.